-The Federal Acquisition Certification for Program and Project Managers (FAC-PPM) is governed by the Office of Federal Procurement Policy (OFPP) memorandum to all federal Chief Acquisition Officers; Subject: The Federal Acquisition Certification for Program and Project Managers, April 25, 2007.
+The Federal Acquisition Certification for Program and Project Managers (FAC-PPM) is governed by the April 25, 2007 OFPP Memo on the Federal Acquisition Certification for Program and Project Managers Representatives.
 This policy memorandum outlines the education, training, experience and continuous learning certification requirements to be certified as a project and/or program manager in Federal civilian agencies other than the Department of Defense.
 This certification program is based upon a competency model of performance outcomes which measures the knowledge, skills and abilities gained by program and project managers through professional training, education, job experience and continuous learning.

 FAC-PPM certification is managed and awarded at the agency level.
 Each agency has a designated Acquisition Career Manager (ACM) responsible for managing the certification requirements of the acquisition workforce members in that agency.
 Contact your ACM for more information.